marcelo-schroeder/IFATestingSupport/README.md

 Repository documentation and sample code are coming soon.

-## How to install GustyLib ##
+## How to install IFATestingSupport ##

-GustyLib can be installed via Cocoapods.
+IFATestingSupport can be installed via Cocoapods.